ratibor78/geostat/README.md

 # Main Features:

   - Parsing incoming ip's from web server log and convert them in to GEO metrics for   the InfluxDB.
-  - Used standard python lib's for the maximus compatibility.
+  - Used standard python lib's for the maximum compatibility.
   - Having an external **settings.ini** for comfortable changing parameters.

 Json format that script send to InfluxDB looks like: